carmonalab/scECODA/README.md

 The scECODA R package faciliates ***Exploratory COmpositional Data Analysis (ECODA)*** and visualization, especially for single-cell omics data embeddings at the sample/population level

-It enables users to explore multi-sample datasets, such as those from large patient cohorts, facilitating the unsupervised identification of samples with similar cell type compositional patterns (e.g. patient clustering/statification).
-Additionally, it provides metrics to quantify how strongly different sample groups (e.g. different conditions) separate from each other and which cell types or cell states abundance changes are driving this separation.
+It enables intuitive exploration of multi-sample datasets –such as large patient cohorts– and supports the unsupervised identification of samples with similar cell type compositional profiles (e.g., patient clustering or stratification).
+In addition, scECODA provides metrics to quantify the degree of separation between sample groups (e.g., biological conditions) and to pinpoint the cell types or cell states whose abundance changes drive these differences.

 ### Example
-The following example uses 868 scRNA-seq samples from the blood of healthy donors (data from [Gong & Sharma *et al.*](https://pubmed.ncbi.nlm.nih.gov/39314416/)) .
+The following example uses 868 (celltype annotated) scRNA-seq samples from the blood of healthy donors (data from [Gong & Sharma *et al.*](https://pubmed.ncbi.nlm.nih.gov/39314416/)) .
 It illustrates how samples naturally separate in an unsupervised manner by donor age and CMV infection status, and highlights the top cell types whose changes in abundance drive inter-sample variation.

 ```r
 scECODA::plot_pca(ecoda_object)